Why I Am No Longer a Roman Catholic: Part 3 – Sola Scriptura

 What sorrow awaits you teachers of religious law and you Pharisees.
 Hypocrites!
 For you shut the door of the Kingdom of Heaven in people’s faces.
 You won’t go in yourselves, and you don’t let others enter either.
 Matthew 23:13 (NLT) —

 After studying the Bible and praying, I, like many others over the centuries, began to see clearly how the Roman Catholic Church had established traditions and doctrines that run contrary to God’s Word.
-To remain in that Church would require me to turn my back on the authority of the Bible in favor of the authority of Church tradition and the Pope, something I could not do.
+To remain in that Church would require me to turn my back on the authority of the Bible in favor of the authority of Church tradition and the Pope, something I could do no longer.
 As Martin Luther famously said when he stood trial before the Church, “Here I stand.
 I cannot do otherwise.
 God help me.
 Amen.”

 Click here to see more articles in this series.